This tutorial provides a basic Dart programmer’s introduction to working with gRPC.

 As you can see, we call the method on the stub we got earlier.
 In our method

-parameters we pass a request protocol buffer object (in our case Point
+parameters we pass a request protocol buffer object (in our case Point).

-We can also pass an optional CallOptions
+We can also pass an optional CallOptions object which lets us change our RPC’s

 behaviour if necessary, such as time-out.
 If the call doesn’t return an error,

-completes with the response information from the server.
+the returned Future completes with the response information from the server.

-If there is an error, the Future
+If there is an error, the Future will complete with the error.

-returns a stream of geographical Feature
+returns a stream of geographical Features.
+If you’ve already read Creating

 the server some of this may look very familiar - streaming RPCs are